Jaymon/pout/README.md

 [Read more](http://stackoverflow.com/questions/142545/python-how-to-make-a-cross-module-variable)
 on what the above snippet does.

+### Add pout to usercustomize.py

+run this in terminal:

+    $ python -c "import site; site._script()"

+if at the end you see something like this:

+    USER_BASE: '/home/USERNAME/.local' (exists)
+    USER_SITE: '/home/USERNAME/.local/lib/python2.7/site-packages' (exists)
+    ENABLE_USER_SITE: True

+that means you can add a usercustomize.py module:

+    $ mkdir -p ~/.local/lib/python2.7/site-packages
+    $ touch ~/.local/lib/python2.7/site-packages/usercustomize.py

+that will be included every time python is ran and so you can put this code in:

+    import __builtin__
+    try:
+      import pout
+      __builtin__.pout = pout
+    except ImportError:
+      pass

+### Add pout to sitecustomize.py

+run this in terminal:

+    $ python -c "import site; print site.getsitepackages()[0]

+That should print out a good place to add a `sitecustomize.py` file.
+Create that file and include the pout import code in it.

+### Add pout to site.py

 If even having to import pout once is too much work, you can actually edit Python's `site.py` file.
 If you do this, you should most definitely only ever do it on your dev box in your dev environment, I would **NOT** do something